by Mike Ratliff

 Christ went to the cross to take the sins of His people upon Himself in order to incur the wrath of God against them.
 He was the sinless sacrifice, the Lamb of God, and the propitiation for the elect.
 This bloody sacrifice was necessary because without the shedding of blood there is no forgiveness of sins.

 Therefore, all whom God saves must become separate from the body of sin, which is the works of the flesh.
 Why?
 God is Holy and all who will spend eternity with Him must be holy as well.
 Right now, all living Christians are both holy and separate before God and fleshly and sinful in the temporal.
 In this horrid condition we are commanded by God to work out our salvation with fear and trembling.
-Peter tells us in 1 Peter 4:18 that the saints are “scarcely saved.”
+Peter tells us in 1 Peter 4:18 that “IT IS WITH DIFFICULTY THAT THE RIGHTEOUS IS SAVED.”

 Time is short my brethren.
 It appears that the Compromised Church is replacing the genuine Church.
 Islamic advocates are working hard all over the world to make the practice of any other religion except Islam into a capital crime.
 Solid Bible teachers and preachers who preach expository sermons using sound Biblical exegesis are by far the minority in the 21st Century Church.
 Why?
 Unregenerate men are in control of very public ministries that are geared to please men rather than glorify God.
 Those who stand firm and contend for the faith against all who oppose the truth will be persecuted.
 This is already happening and it is going to get worse.
 Therefore, my brethren we must draw near unto God, commune with Him, stay grounded in the Word, and pray continually.
 Some are blessed with solid local churches who have not yet apostatized, but there are growing numbers of genuine believers who have been forced out of their churches and there are none left in their area that have not compromised.
 To these brethren I say, “Worship Him, pray, and stay in the Word the best you can.
 God is good and all who belong to Him are held in His hands.
 He will not lose one.“